fatihonay/Deep-Learning-Journey/docs/source/foundation_models/ShallowFBCSPNet.md

 In the sha-ha, sha-ha-llow
 We're far from the shallow now
 ```
-I offer you to continue with shallow model, namely **ShallowFBCSPNet** which is a modern filter-bank CSP.
-Since this modely is shallow, it consists of one layer of concatanated convolutional layer and one output/classification layer.
+I offer you to continue with shallow model, namely **ShallowFBCSPNet** which is a modern filter-bank CSP (FBCSP).
+Since this model is shallow, it consists of one layer of concatanated convolutional layer (temporal convolution first and then spatial filtering) and one output/classification layer.
+After the temporal convolution and the spatial filter of the shallow model, a squaring nonlinearity, a mean pooling layer and a logarithmic activation function followed; together these steps are analogous to the log-variance computation in FBCSP.
+The figure below describes the internal mechanism of the model.
+Let's summarize each step;

+- The time window of 25 sample is employed on the each EEG channel.
+The number of units correspond to filter bank structure (40 filters)
+- Then, the spatial filter which appoints weights to each channel performs a convolution across all electrodes, combining the temporally filtered signals to learn spatial patterns.

 <img width="604" height="566" alt="image" src="https://github.com/user-attachments/assets/0f8291d8-884c-449e-ad5e-25da733443a8" />